Ranthambore National Park

-Ranthambore National Park is a national park in the Indian state of Rajasthan.
-It covers a total area of 1,334 km2.
+Ranthambore National Park is a national park in the Indian state of Rajasthan with an area of 1334 km2.
 It is bounded to the north by the Banas River and to the south by the Chambal River.
 It is named after the historic Ranthambore Fort, which lies within its boundaries in Sawai Madhopur district.

 History

-Ranthambore National Park was established as the Sawai Madhopur Game Sanctuary in 1955, initially covering an area of 282 km2.
+Ranthambore National Park was established as the Sawai Madhopur Game Sanctuary in 1955, initially covering an area of 282 km².
 It was declared one of the Project Tiger reserves in 1974.
 It was declared a national park in 1980.